AlaaAbusafia/HTML-Sass-SinglePage/README.md

         ├── variables        // Variables used in the custom theme ├── mixins           // the most used multiple inheritance

-    ├── base                // Base styles.
-Styles placed here should be available anywhere in the application ├── base            // Demos to illustrate styles and interactions for the style guide ├── labels          // Custom styles that overwrite bootstrap ├── typography      // the properties related to fonts
+    ├── base                // **Base styles.
+Styles placed here should be available anywhere in the application** ├── base            // styles for the whole page can be affect all styles ├── labels          // custom styles that overwrite bootstrap ├── typography      // the properties related to fonts

     └── components
-        ├── button          // Custom style for the buttons ├── icons          // Custom style for the icons
+        ├── button          // Custom style for the buttons ├── icons           // custom style for the social icons ├── colored-blocks  // each block has its own background color and
+                            // when hover the background color slides to cover the whole block

     └── layout
-        ├── header            // style for the header section ├── footer            // style for the footer section ├── gallery          // style for the gallery sections ├── team            // style for team section
+        ├── header            // style for the header section ├── footer            // style for the footer section ├── gallery          // style for the gallery sections ├── cards            // style for cards section

     └── pages
-        ├── home            // style for the main
+        ├── home            // style for the main page

-    └── main.scss      // Imports of all the base stylesheets
+    └── main.scss      // Imports of all stylesheets

 └── index.html
 └── package.json